gaelfoppolo/gaelfoppolo.com/_posts/2019-03-28-the-secret-keyword-behind-higher-order-functions-rethrows.md

 > A function or method can be declared with the `rethrows` keyword to indicate that it throws an error only if one of its function parameters throws an error.

-Using this keyword, the compiler is now able to check at compile time if the function parameter will throw an error. `double` will never, so it dot not need a try catch block.
+Using this keyword, the compiler is now able to check at compile time if the function parameter will throw an error. `double` will never, so it does not need a try catch block.
 You'll even get a warning if you add it anyway.

 ```swift
 func performArithmeticalOperation(_ x: Int, operation: (Int) throws -> Int) throws -> Int {